TV-Rename/Website/_manual/options/preferences-search-folders.md

 | | Automatically create merge rules based on files in Search Folders | _**Un-ticked**_ |
 | | "Monitor folders for changes" | _**Un-ticked**_ |

-The *Auto Add:* section comes in to play when the **Preferences>Scan Options - Additional Actions: Notify when new shows are found** option is ticked.
+The *Auto Add:* section comes in to play when the **Preferences>Search Folders - Notify when new shows are found** option is ticked.

 The "Movie Terms:" box helps TV Rename identify "types" of video file.